kwabenasapong/openpldoc/manual/source/configure.rst

 Verse Display
 ^^^^^^^^^^^^^

+**Show verse numbers:**
+  With this box selected verse numbers are always shown, deselect to hide verse numbers.

 **Only show new chapter numbers:**
   With this box selected, the live display of the verse will only show the chapter number and verse for the first verse, and just the verse numbers after